 - Picturesque foothills

-But this landscape, while stunning, is also highly flammable.
+However, this landscape, while stunning, is also highly flammable.
 Over the last two decades, wildfires in Boulder have grown in frequency and intensity.
 Events like the Fourmile Canyon Fire and the Marshall Fire have highlighted just how quickly devastation can strike.

 The region’s unique combination of high winds, dry vegetation, and steep terrain makes it a perfect storm for wildfires.
 Even areas that appear safe can become vulnerable with just a few dry days and a spark.
 The Boulder fire preparation process must begin long before the fire season starts.